morteza/CogPonder/README.md

 The notebooks are organized as follows:

-- `notebooks/1 N-Back.ipynb`: Running the agent on the 2-back test using some manual choices of hyperparameters.
+- `notebooks/N-Back.ipynb`: Running a single-task agent on the 2-back test using arbitrary hyperparameters.
-- `notebooks/2 Stroop.ipynb`: Running the agent on the Stroop test using some manual choices of hyperparameters.
+- `notebooks/Stroop.ipynb`: Running a single-task agent on the Stroop test using arbitrary hyperparameters.
-- `notebooks/Hyperparameter Tuning.ipynb`: Uses Ray Tune to optimize the hyperparameters.

 ## Data